Open-source BOS tomography dataset of high-speed flow over a flight body: Results

-Lastly, we present data assimilation results in Fig.~\ref{fig: panel}, showing slices of field variables, normalized by the values in Table~\ref{tab:tests}, atop their associated uncertainties.
+Lastly, we present data assimilation results in Fig.~\ref{fig: panel}, showing slices of field variables, normalized by the values in Table~\ref{tab:tests}, positioned atop their associated uncertainties.
 Uncertainty estimates combine aleatoric and epistemic components: aleatoric uncertainty reflects run-to-run variations, while epistemic uncertainty is derived from an ensemble of ten reconstructions initialized with different seeds.
+Total uncertainty is computed via a first-order Taylor expansion under the assumption of constant Mach number.
+This estimate accounts only for freestream variability and NIRT-related uncertainty, excluding contributions from calibration or deflection sensing.
 The density field closely matches the TV results, though compression near the tip is sharper.
 Penalizing Euler residuals improves infilling in regions with minimal image data but also increases uncertainty there.
 Unmeasured quantities like velocity and temperature are effectively recovered.
 As expected, the flow decelerates through the compression over the flight body, then quickly accelerates during the expansion off the aft.
-Uncertainty patterns align with physical intuition, concentrating along shock fronts, where calibration, deflection sensing, and reconstruction errors compound, and in the expansion, where signal levels drop off sharply.
+Uncertainty patterns align with physical intuition, concentrating along shock fronts, where calibration, deflection sensing, and reconstruction errors compound, and in the expansion, where signal levels drop off.
 These trends are consistent with the sensitivity of shock angles to small changes in run conditions.
 The inferred temperature field is especially notable given the difficulty of experimentally resolving near-wall temperature gradients.